MaximDubrovin/miracle/README.md

 <div class="miracle">...</div>
 ```

-On page load plugin waits when all image dependencies of miracle loaded then shows miracle with effect.
+Miracle initializes as soon as DOM is ready.
+Plugin parses for miracles (elements with class «miracle») and prepares them for special appearance behaviour.
+Then plugin waits when all image dependencies of miracle will be loaded then shows miracle with effect.

+If you want to initialize Miracle manually for dynamically added elements — see [here](##dynamic-elements-rendering-and-miracle)

 Images dependencies:
 - ```<img/> ``` elements